Climbing to the Top of the ATLAS 13 TeV data: Single-top-quark production

 \subsection{Measurements in the $t$-channel}

-In the $t$-channel, a light-flavour valence quark from one of the colliding protons interacts with a $b$-quark which can originate from the proton sea (in the so-called five-flavour scheme, where all the quark flavours except the top are included in the proton PDFs) or from gluon splitting (in the five-flavour scheme and also in the four-flavour scheme, where only the four lightest quarks are included in the proton PDFs).
+In the $t$-channel, a light-flavour valence quark from one of the colliding protons interacts with a $b$-quark which can originate from the proton sea (in the five-flavour scheme) or from gluon splitting (in the five-flavour scheme).
 After the exchange of a space-like virtual $W$ boson, the produced top quark or antiquark recoils against a light-flavour quark, referred to as the spectator quark.
 This quark is preferentially emitted in the forward direction.
 Since the density of valence $u$-quarks in the proton is about twice as large as that of valence $d$-quarks, the single-top-quark production cross-section, $\sigma(tq)$, is about twice as large as the single-top-antiquark production cross-section, $\sigma(\bar{t}q)$.
 For $pp$ collisions at $\sqrt{s}=13$~\TeV, the predicted $t$-channel production cross-sections (for $m_t = 172.5$~\GeV) are $\sigma(tq) = 134.2 \pm 2.2$~pb and $\sigma(\bar{t}q) = 80.0 \pm 1.6$~pb, computed at NNLO in perturbative QCD with the MCFM program~\cite{Campbell:2020fhf}.
 This corresponds to an increase by around a factor of 2.5 compared to the SM $t$-channel cross-sections at $\sqrt{s}=8$~\TeV.
 Measurements of $t$-channel production were made first with 3.2~\ifb\ of \RunTwo data~\cite{ATLAS:2016qhd} and later with the full dataset~\cite{ATLAS:2024ojr}.
 Separate measurements of top-quark or top-antiquark production were conducted because they provide sensitivity to different PDFs (the $u$-quark and $d$-quark PDFs).
 Measurements of their ratio, $R_t = \sigma(tq)/\sigma(\bar{t}q)$, also profit from systematic uncertainties partially cancelling out, allowing even higher sensitivity to the PDFs.
 Events were required to have a single isolated electron or muon from the leptonic decay of the top quark or antiquark, and exactly two jets, among which exactly one is $b$-tagged.
 The $t$-channel signal was separated from the background by using a neural network (NN).
 A binned maximum-likelihood fit to the NN discriminant distribution in the channel with positively or negatively charged leptons was performed to extract the top-quark or top-antiquark inclusive cross-section, respectively.
 The fits yield $\sigma(tq) = 137 \pm 8$~pb, $\sigma(\bar{t} q) = 84^{\,+6}_{-5}$~pb and $R_t = 1.636 ^{\,+0.036}_{-0.034}$, in agreement with SM predictions.